catalinii/minisatip/README.md

 # Welcome to Minisatip

 Minisatip is a multi-threaded satip server version 1.2 that runs under Linux and it was tested with DVB-S, DVB-S2, DVB-T, DVB-T2, DVB-C, DVB-C2, ATSC and ISDB-T cards.
+More details about supported hardware: https://github.com/catalinii/minisatip/blob/master/Supported_Hardware.md

 The protocol specification can be found at: http://satip.info/sites/satip/files/resource/satip_specification_version_1_2_2.pdf